woow-wu7/8-penetrate/4-ENGLISH/1-2-CLASSIFICATION/AA-Plant.md

 3
 water
-// A liquid that is necessary for life.
-Water moves food to the parts of a plant.
+//【 A liquid that is necessary for life.
+Water moves food to the parts of a plant. 】

 4
 space
 // The area available for use.
-It there is space, a plant can gro big and strong.
+It there is space, a plant can grow big and strong.

 5
 soil